CodingSideUp/Data-Engineering---The-basics/README.md

 SQLite Database has then been created using a script in Python, which is then run on HADOOP, a DISTRIBUTED FILE SYSTEM Queries to extract data from SQLite has also been implemented and screenshots are also available.

-All suggestions and somments are welcome.
+All suggestions and comments are welcome.